rushdynamic/avastha/README.md

-Squirrel - a simple JavaScript state-management library
+Sqrrl - a simple state-management library